About my work

 I started sculpting in 1988.
 Alternately, I then spent time modeling and cutting in stone.
 Through the years I have taken classes with various teachers, eg at Da van Daalen, Willibrord Huijben and Marko Markov.

-I have my own studio in the countryside near Amstelveen.
+My studio is located in the countryside near Amstelveen.